Explain why corruption can have a negative impact on the judicial system of a country.

 In detail, for those interested!

-The manipulation of judicial decisions
+The manipulation of judicial verdicts by corruption.

-The loss of public trust
+The weakening of public trust in justice.

-The deterioration of the rule of law
+The gradual deterioration of the rule of law

 Did you know?